 Some carpet vacuums have a hard-floor setting that allows you to turn the brush roller off when cleaning wood floors.
 Check the settings and the owner's manual for your vacuum to check for this option.

-Hardwood Floor Cleaners
+Hardwood and Bamboo Floor Cleaner

 Cleaners for Floor-Cleaning Pads

 Floor-cleaning pads and mops, such as the Swiffer Wet-Jet and the Bona Hardwood Floor Mop, are safe for bamboo floors if you buy solution refills designed for hardwood.
-When choosing such cleaning products, look for models that spray their solution in small amounts or in a wide spray instead of simply spraying a puddle of the cleaning solution in front of the mop pad.
+When choosing such cleaning products, look for models that spray solution in small amounts or in a wide spray instead of simply spraying a puddle of the cleaning solution in front of the mop pad.

 Stains and Scuffs

-To prevent stains, wipe up spills with a soft cloth immediately.
+To prevent stains, wipe up spills with a soft cloth.
 Always dab at sticky spills rather than rubbing so you don't spread the stain and make it bigger.
 Scuff marks are best removed with a rag dipped in wood floor cleaner combined with a bit of elbow grease.
-If you notice a water stain on your floor, place some mayonnaise on it and let it sit for 15 minutes before wiping it up.
+If you notice a water stain on your floor, place mayonnaise on it and let it sit for 15 minutes before wiping it up.
 If that fails to fix the stain, the floor may need to be refinished.